SonjaKT/housing_model/README.md

 This is an agent based model of the housing market.
 It is made to demonstrate the effect of adding high-end housing units on the number and demographics of renters displaced.

+Here is a presentation of the model: https://docs.google.com/file/d/0B6FpfcltJScFaFdrS3FMRWlXanc/edit

 ## How it works

 ## Agents, Mechanics of Model